Azure/azure-kusto-microhack3/README.md

 ---
 ### Task 1: .show/diagnostic logs/Insights
 Control commands are requests to the service to retrieve information that is not necessarily data in the database tables, or to modify the service state, etc. In addition, they can be used to manage Azure Data Explorer.
 The first character of the text of a request determines if the request is a control command or a query.
-Control commands must start with the dot (.) character, and no query may start by that character. <br>
+Control commands must start with the dot (.) character, and no query may start by that character. <br><br>
 [Management (control commands) overview](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/)

 - The ‘.show queries’ command returns a list of queries that have reached a final state, and that the user invoking the command has access to see.